 For many reasons sit on top kayaks make some the best choices for recreational kayaks.
 They’re versatile, easy to use, and self-bailing.

 One feature I like is the replaceable rear skid plate which can be changed out if the kayak becomes worn from use.
 Not a bad call!
+The addition of the molded drink holders is a nice touch.
 The Ocean Frenzy is my top pick for the best recreational kayak.

-It’s a single layer polyethylene boat which means it won’t cost an arm and a leg.
+It’s a single layer polyethylene boat which means it won’t cost an arm and a leg while being light and strong.

 There’s a gear vestibule behind the cockpit but overall, I would have liked to see them put in a little more dedicated storage space.